jkarli/Autocomplete-Engine/README.md

 * Every time you finish a word, whether by denoting that a prediction was correct or using `$`, that word is added to your history file and taken into consideration for future predictions.
 	* Your history file persists across different runs of the program.
 * Inputs are case-sensitive.
-* It is assumed that no spelling error are made when you are entering words.
+* It is assumed that no spelling errors are made when you are entering words.